-Note 8- Subsequent Events
+Note 7- Subsequent Events

 Events that occur after year-end but before the financial statements were available to be issued must be evaluated for recognition of disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at year-end are recognized in the accompanying financial statements.
 Subsequent events which provide evidence about conditions that existed after year-end require disclosure in the accompanying notes.
-Management evaluated the activity of the Town for potential recognition and disclosure through October 30, 2020 (the date the financial statements were available to be issued) and determined that the following subsequent events have occurred requiring disclosure in the notes to the financial statements.
-Management is also currently evaluating the impact of the COVID-19 pandemic and its impact on the Town and has concluded that while it is reasonably possible that the virus could have a negative impact on the Town's financial position and results of its operations, the specific financial impact is not readily determinable as of the date of these financial statements.
+Management evaluated the activity of the Town for potential recognition and disclosure through June 1, 2021 (the date the financial statements were available to be issued) and determined that the following subsequent events have occurred requiring disclosure in the notes to the financial statements.
 No adjustments were considered necessary to the financial statements.